-You do this with a small piece of wire preferably the 4 AWG copper wire I mentioned in the 12V section of this article.
+You do this with a small piece of wire, preferably the 4 AWG copper wire I mentioned in the 12V section of this article.

 How To Wire 4 6V Batteries To An RV

-Once you’ve wired 2 6V batteries in series to make a 12V battery it’s really easy to wire 2 more 6V batteries together in series/parallel to increase the amp hours.
+Once you’ve wired 2 6V batteries in series to make a 12V battery, it’s really easy to wire 2 more 6V batteries together in series and parallel to increase the amp hours.

-Make sure you connect the load (RV power) wires to the different pairs of 6V batteries as shown in the graphic above.
+Make sure you connect the load (RV power) wires to the different pairs of 6V batteries, as shown in the graphic above.

 See Also: When To Charge A Deep Cycle Battery

 How To Wire 6 6V Batteries To An RV

 You can make huge battery banks using 6V batteries, but for RV use, even having over 4 6V batteries is going to weigh a lot.

 But if your energy needs are high, you can easily wire 6 6V RV batteries together using the same series and parallel method used above.

 The batteries will be reasonably balanced, much like wiring 3 12V batteries together.